hustler-z/hustler/docs/interrupt.rst

 When the core takes an interrupt, it jumps to the top-level interrupt vector obtained from the vector table and begins execution.
-The top-level interrupt handler reads the Interrupt Acknowledge Register from the CPU Interface block to obtain the interrupt ID.
+The top-level interrupt handler reads the Interrupt Acknowledge Register (IAR) from the CPU Interface block to obtain the interrupt ID.

 As well as returning the interrupt ID, the read causes the interrupt to be marked as active in the Distributor.
 Once the interrupt ID is known (identifying the interrupt